kingmulla79/kingmulla79/README.md

  **`BackEnd Skills Coupled With Data Analytics`**

 Anyone would be revered and admired by others for pursuing their passion as a career.
 That is preciously how I envision myself.
 I am a motivated software developer, data analytics enthusiast, and a networking curious student of life.
 A self-driven learner with a keen interest in the ever-changing technological world.
 My curiosity is mostly peaked by backend development, most specifically with JavaScript using NodeJS.
 I always seek to learn more not only from my preferred development language but also from others with vibrant and active communities such as Python(Jupyter Notebook) and R for data analytics.
-Configuring networks using Cisco Packet Tracer as a pastime activity and an avid Call of Duty Gamer😎🎮.
-Moreover, one of the best no. 11 on a pitch⚽.
+An avid Call of Duty Gamer😎🎮 and one of the best no. 11 on a pitch⚽.

 ---
 ### 🧰 Languages and Tools